rojikaru/image-contrast/README.md

 # native-stash
-A monorepository for my projects that utilize native system APIs
+A monorepository for my projects that utilize native system APIs.
+For more information, open README files inside any project here.